Policy

 The measures and indicators suggested below are advisory in nature and are intended to provide the President with a broad range of ideas as to what the Board might find helpful as it monitors the College’s progress on the key performance areas for this Strategic Outcome.
 The President, at his/her discretion, can modify the measures and indicators as needed.

 Specific measures for fiscal stewardship may include data that demonstrates sustainability of community education courses and programs.
-Potential indicators might reflect the revenue generated, costs incurred, and margins realized by community education courses and programs.
+Potential indicators might reflect: the revenue generated; the costs incurred; and the margins realized by community education courses and programs.

 Specific measures for deployment may include data in the measures of curriculum management and scheduling effectiveness, including breadth of courses, percentage of courses offered in multiple timeframes/formats, number of students who access courses from off-campus locations, the average number of sections per course, average enrollment per course, and average enrollment per section.